Liban435/IconicTech/README.md

 The Python GUI unfortunately is not highly functional, it shows the 10 Queries but when you click it, runs the C program in terminal and if you want to run the queries you have to do it the same way as the C program by typing in the terminal.

 That's why I will be converting C to Python to remove that connection step and directly access the database from the GUI.

+Due to issues connecting C with Python, I will be translating the program to Python and MySql